GarboMuffin/nicehash-calculator/README.md

 # And you can use `-` on algorithms as well
 # Run on all coins except scrypt coins:
 node index -scrypt

+# Perhaps this example will explain it best:
+# Run on all scrypt coins except litecoin and also run on bitcoin
+node index scrypt -litecoin bitcoin
 ```

 ### Supported coins